 Each country has distinct travelers‘ allowances, which means limits of items that you can take with you duty-free.
 It is important to know that the European Union and Switzerland have a maximum value of goods that may be imported for free.
 If exceeding this limit, all your items become dutiable.
 In the EU, the limit is 430 €, in Switzerland it is 300 CHF.
 The following limits apply to EU and Switzerland per person over 17 years:

-• Vanilla and other spices can be exported in unlimited amounts.
+- Vanilla and other spices can be exported in unlimited amounts.
 But this does not mean you can bring several suitcases full of spices back home.
 Customs decide whether your amounts are of commercial intent or private.
 If they suspect you to export spices for commercial purposes, you may have to pay duties.
+The price of vanilla is also so high that the duty-free allowance in euros or Swiss francs is quickly reached.